dzcoadmin/DevOpsMC/README.md

  - PDF in handout format of slides used
  - Image of the whiteboard created
- - Any other artifacts such as code samples
+ - Any other artifacts such as code samples and may scripts

 Additionally, there are many recommended videos to watch for each module which are shown below.